 Holly Hill is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 12,357 people and three constituent neighborhoods, Holly Hill is the 185th largest community in Florida.

-Unlike some cities, Holly Hill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Holly Hill are a mix of both white- and blue-collar jobs.
-Overall, Holly Hill is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Holly Hill who work in office and administrative support (16.24%), sales jobs (13.95%), and food service (7.87%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holly Hill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Holly Hill is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Holly Hill who work in sales jobs (12.22%), office and administrative support (12.03%), and food service (8.27%).

-One of the nice things about Holly Hill is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Holly Hill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The rate of college-level education in Holly Hill is quite a bit lower than the national average among all cities of 21.84%: just 10.74% of people here over 25 have a bachelor's degree or an advanced degree.
+In terms of college education, Holly Hill is nearly on par with the US average for all cities of 21.84%: 17.56% of adults 25 and older in Holly Hill have a bachelor's degree or advanced degree.

-Holly Hill is a very ethnically-diverse city.
+Holly Hill is an extremely ethnically-diverse city.
 The people who call Holly Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holly Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Holly Hill include German, English, Italian, and Polish.
+Important ancestries of people in Holly Hill include Irish, German, English, Italian, and French.

 The most common language spoken in Holly Hill is English.
 Other important languages spoken here include Spanish and Chinese.